devolo/ssllabs/README.md

 asyncio.run(analyze())
 ```

 This will give you a [Host object](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#host) as dataclass.
 This call runs quite long as it takes time to run all tests.
 You probably know that from using the [webinterface](https://www.ssllabs.com/ssltest).
 If you don't need a fresh result on every run, you can allow using ssllabs' cache.
 This will speed up the tests, if there are cached results.
+The maximum cache validity can be set in full hour steps.

 ```python
 import asyncio